mesg-foundation/docs/guide/network/README.md

 To start the Engine on this network, simply run the `daemon:start` command without specifying a network.

-Checkout the tutorial on the blog to create your own MESG Network and connect multiple Engines together:
+Check out the tutorial on the blog to create your own MESG Network and connect multiple Engines together:
 [blog.mesg.com/tutorial-create-a-network-with-multiple-engines](https://blog.mesg.com/tutorial-create-a-network-with-multiple-engines/).